 Mobile, AL 36688

-Requests to commit USA funds for materials or services valued at less than $1,000 should be processed via Limited Purchase Orders.
+Requests to commit USA funds for materials or services valued at less than $1,000 should be processed via P Card.
 Requests to commit University funds for materials or services valued in excess of $1,000 should be processed via Banner requisitions, form FPAREQN.
 Construction-related contracts may only be approved by the University Treasurer or the Vice President for Financial Affairs.

 Firms doing business with the University are aware of this policy and have been advised that all purchases chargeable to the University of South Alabama must be authorized by a designated University official.